SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 reboot
 ```

-#### 8. As the Splunk, verify that the ulimts have been set properly after the reboot.
+#### 8. As the splunk user, verify that the ulimts have been set properly after the reboot.
 ```
 su splunk